peasantbird/tp/docs/UserGuide.md

 The warning system is also used to check if, when you are adding new buyers/sellers, whether there are two similar buyers or two similar sellers, or a buyer that shares the same name as a seller.

-Our definition of 'similar' is as follows: Either one of the names is contained in the other, or the names require 2 or less edits (deletions, insertions, transpositions) to make them the same. (for more details search for a definition of Levenshtein distance).
+RTPM's definition of 'similar' is as follows: Either one of the names is contained in the other, or the names require 2 or less edits (deletions, insertions, transpositions) to make them the same. (for more details search for a definition of Levenshtein distance).

 ```
 Warning!; [Phone numbers should only contain numbers, and it should be at least 3 digits long.
 Area codes are allowed, signified by a '+' and up to 3 numbers, followed by a space separating this from the main number.]